jofiel-nguyen/MyProfessionalPortfolioHTML/README.md

 ```
-Welcome to my portfolio!
+Welcome to My Portfolio!
 My name is Thi Tu Nhu Nguyen, but you can call me "Wren."
 Thank you for taking the time to visit my website.

 I have a diverse range of experience and education, starting with over three years of working as a pharmacy technician at CVS Pharmacy.
 During this time, I developed strong organizational and communication skills, as well as a keen attention to detail.